 Ultimately, this consideration can keep otherwise great receivers out of the equation, even if you only need a simple speaker setup without a ton of power.
 The simple fact of the matter is that, as mentioned above, you can leave speaker outputs unused, and even drive small speakers with huge amps with no problem.
 But if you have more HDMI sources than you have HDMI inputs, adding an external HDMI switcher can make your AV system unnecessarily complicated to control.

 You may be asking right now: “What’s the difference?”
-That’s not an easy question to answer, but you’ll often find that most AV receivers sound remarkably similar, as long as they deliver equal power.
+That’s not an easy question to answer, but you’ll often find that most of the AV receivers you’ll find at your local big-box store sound remarkably similar, as long as you ignore their room correction software and assuming they deliver equal power.
 And I mean actual equal power, not the number on the side of the box.

 Step up to an audiophile offering, though, and you’ll likely find that you get better, more robust amps with more realistic power ratings, so you have a better idea of how the receiver will perform in your room.
 You may not get quite as many features as you will on the current crop of big-box-brand receivers, mind you, but it’s up to you to decide how important those features are.

 What you’ll also find is that stepping up to an audiophile brand likely gets you better room correction, which is really the number one differentiator between most receivers, at least in terms of how they sound.
 If you want to understand the differences between the most common room correction systems, read my updated primer on the topic: Room Correction Revisited.

 That’s not a question, but I hear you.